How many of you have a friend who finds it too hard to get out of a toxic relationship?

 Their past baggage doesn’t impact their present and future.

 There is less of emotional dependency and more of emotional maturity to understand that self-work is needed for happier relationships.

 Where one person exerts power or control over another, with the result that the other person feels intimidated or confused, harmed or diminished in some way, we can say that abuse has taken place.

-The abuse can be physical, verbal, psychological, financial or spiritual, and can be intentional or unintentional.
+The abuse can be physical abuse, verbal abuse, psychological abuse, financial or spiritual abuse, and can be intentional or unintentional.

-Victims of abuse often develop a strong sense of loyalty and compassion towards their abuser, despite the fact that the trauma bond is detrimental to the victim.
+Victims of the cycle of abuse often develop a strong sense of loyalty, compassion, and emotional attachment towards their abuser, despite the fact that the trauma bond is detrimental to the victim.

 This trauma bond seems quite bizarre and incomprehensible to outsiders of the relationship, who can see quite clearly what is going on.